okonomichiyaki/supercat/010-F01-steward.md

 - No: *(try to petition the council to re-claim First Regent)*
 	- Is bot no longer the First Regent?
-		- Has an Event card been played, and could bot seize the initiative?
+		- Has an Event card been played, and can bot seize the initiative?
-			- Seize the initiative
 		- Can bot play an Event card, and seize the initiative?
-			- Play Event and seize the initiative
 		- Can bot Influence or Secure "Council Intrigue"?
 <#endif>